1996 Burundian coup d'état: July 1996 events

 On 21 July 1996, Hutu rebels attacked a refugee camp in the country and killed more than 300 people.
 On 23 July, President Ntibantunganya went into hiding at the home of U.S. ambassador Morris N. Hughes, Jr. The army took power on 25 July, a move announced over the radio by Defense Minister Firmin Sinzoyiheba.
 Pierre Buyoya was named interim president.
+He announced the suspension of the constitution, the dissolution of the National Assembly, and the banning of political parties, but declared that he would guarantee Ntibantunganya's safety.
 The military takeover was condemned by international leaders including U.S. president Bill Clinton, United Nations Secretary-General Boutros Boutros-Ghali and the head of the Organisation of African Unity, Salim Ahmed Salim.
 It was the fourth such takeover of the Burundian government since the country's independence in 1962, and the second to result in Buyoya taking power.

 Aftermath

 According to Amnesty International, in the weeks immediately following the coup, more than 6,000 people were killed in the country.
+Ntibantunganya later entered negotiations with Buyoya, who agreed to provide him with a home in the Bujumbura suburb of Kiriri.
+He left the United States Embassy on 8 June 1997, saying, "I reaffirm that I shall not yield on the principle for a search for a negotiated solution for all problems that face our country."
 Buyoya was succeeded as president in 2003 by Domitien Ndayizeye.
 The civil war continued until 2005.